Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 The tool is able to filter and select the most relevant information for the user through the use of an NLP (Natural Language Processing) model, also allowing complete navigation of the indexed document.
 The services are designed to ensure digital sovereignty through deployment on a secure national infrastructure, with a particular focus on latency and optimization of computational resources.
 It allows users to enter feedback on individual results returned by the search engine, in order to take into account domain knowledge to better refine the results provided by the system.

+Each unit consists of a 26-core 2.70 Ghz physical processor with a 1:2 virtualization ratio - SSD disk.

 #### Features and Advantages

 The platform bases its semantic search methodology on a database of carefully selected internal information sources, as well as on feedback from system users.